 On Sunday mornings in the Castro neighborhood, there’s a place where rhythm reigns.
-Dancers pull out their leg warmers, spandex and fluorescent headbands for Sunday Skool—and with the right accessories and a lot of attitude, dreams of being a backup dancer for a day come true.
+Dancers pull out their leg warmers, spandex, and fluorescent headbands for Sunday Skool — and with the right accessories and a lot of attitude, their dreams of being a backup dancer for a day come true.

 Movin' toward a dream

 Many come to the class as an antidote to their vanilla day jobs.

 “I work at a place that’s pretty stodgy,” explains Michael Ciarleglio, who helps figure out the logistics at ports.
 “It’s fun to be able to dress up once a week and live the dream.”